SanthoshS0305/Re-Write-App/QUICKSTART.md

 ## Features to Try

 - ✨ **Auto-save** - Your work saves automatically every 2 seconds
-- 📝 **Formatting** - Use the toolbar for bold, italic, headings, and lists
+- 📝 **Formatting** - Use the toolbar for:
+  - 12 font families (Times New Roman, Georgia, Arial, Merriweather, etc.)
+  - Font sizes from 10pt to 36pt
+  - Line spacing (Single, 1.15, 1.5, Double)
+  - Bold, Italic, Headings, Lists
 - 📚 **Multiple chapters** - Organize your story into chapters
 - ⏮️ **Revisions** - Click "Save Revision" to create save points
 - 🔍 **Compare** - View differences between any two versions